-2020 has been a tough year, but a year that has also made us reflect on a lot of things.
+It has been a tough 12 months, but it has also made us reflect on a lot of things.
 We have not only reflected on how we can contribute to helping advertisers and publishers, but on how we can do better beyond our own business and citizens of the world.

-This year Commission Factory has introduced a new initiative across our company to do our part in contributing to a better, more sustainable world by partnering with Upparel to reduce textile waste.
+In 2020, Commission Factory introduced a new initiative across the company to do our part in contributing to a better, more sustainable world by partnering with Upparel to reduce textile waste.

 How Big is the Problem?